fedidcg/fedidcg.github.io/charters/Proposed-WG-WebIdentityCredentials.md

-Information about this Working Group (including details about deliverables, issues, actions, status, participants, and meetings) will be available from the Web Identity Credential Working Group Home Page.
+Information about this Working Group (including details about deliverables, issues, actions, status, participants, and meetings) will be available from the Federated Identity Working Group Home Page.

 Most Working Group teleconferences will focus on discussion of particular specifications, and will be conducted on an as-needed basis.